pine3ree/pine3ree-plates-resolvers/README.md

 // This will load the template in the module templates directory, because there
 // is no matching file in the global directory
-// This will load the template in the module templates directory
 $plates->render("shop::product/index", $vars); // or simply
 $plates->render("shop/product/index", $vars);